In the previous section, we explained how to pass numbers to a function.

 }

-There are two points of interest.
+There are two key points to note.

 Another key point is the return statement.